gkoenig/strimzi-jaeger-eval/Kafka-setup-GitOps.md

     git push
     ```

-5. now that we have only the info about the source git repo configure, let's actually deploy an "application".
+5. now that we have only the info about the source git repo configure, let's actually deploy an "application", which is basically a Strimzi Kafka cluster here.
 Flux offers different template mechanisms for that (helm, kustomize, plain yaml manifests,..).
 We'll use _kustomize_.
-The corresponding kustomize yaml is located in folder _kafka-setup_ under the referenced Git repository (the strimzi-jaeger-eval one)
+The corresponding kustomize yaml is located in folder _kafka-setup_ under the referenced Git repository (the strimzi-jaeger-eval one).
+Let's create the flux-kustomization for both our environments, _production_ and _testing_ .

-    ```bash
-    flux create kustomization strimzi-jaeger-eval-prod-kustomization \
-    --source=strimzi-jaeger-eval-main \
-    --path="./kafka-setup/production" \
-    --prune=true \
-    --validation=client \
-    --interval=5m \
-    --export > ./my-flux/strimzi-jaeger-eval-prod-kustomization.yaml
-    ```
+We will do it one by one, starting with creating the Kafka cluster in namespace _testing_ , waiting until all resources are up, then do the same for namespace _kafka-cluster_.
+Reason for that is, that I ran into weird errors (maybe race conditions) by creating both clusters in parallel,  means by pushing both kustomizations together to let kafka-setup/production and kafka-setup/testing being creatd in parallel.

     ```bash
     flux create kustomization strimzi-jaeger-eval-testing-kustomization \